 Write Clear, Concise, and Short Message

 Think about how frustrating it is when you get a message from your Telecom company offering a promotion and the message is too long.
-It’s not just hard on our eyes, but also makes us feel like we can’t read what’s going on because all these words in front of us stagnate reading speed!
+For one, it’s hard on the eyes.
+What’s more, it makes it difficult to understand the message because all the words in front of us stagnate reading speed.
 This means most people won’t even open them–wasted time and money for the company.

-The same holds true when it comes to sending LinkedIn InMails to recruiters, leads, or just general networking candidates.
+The same holds true when sending LinkedIn InMails to recruiters, leads, or just general networking candidates.
 Lengthy and unclear messages have low response rates.
 Be sure to stick to your goal and write short, easy-to-read, and coherent InMails to get quick responses.

 Use Humor to Draw Attention

 Humor is an excellent way to make your InMails more human-oriented and enjoyable.
 Plus, it helps set all future communications down a fun tone.
-Many people shy away from including humor into their messages out of fear that they might come off cheesy.
-But trust us: if something feels natural, then go ahead with confidence.
+Many people shy away from including humor in their messages, fearing that they might be cheesy.
+But trust us: if something feels natural, go ahead confidently.

 Use a Call to Action

-Finally, allow your target audience to take immediate steps by telling them what they can do next or give your contact information to schedule something in advance like Skype chat, for example — just make sure it is easy for both parties involved.
+Finally, allow your target audience to take immediate steps by telling them what they can do next.
+You could also give your contact information to schedule something in advance, like Skype chat, for example.
+Just make sure it is easy for both parties involved.